1Golam20178/student-portal/README.md

-# 🎓 EduPortal | Modern Student Management System
+# 🎓 Student Portal | Modern Student Management System

-EduPortal is a sleek, high-performance student management portal designed for administrators to manage student records with ease.
+Student Portal is a sleek, high-performance student management portal designed for administrators to manage student records with ease.
 Built with a focus on **One UI** consistency, it provides a seamless experience from landing to dashboard using PHP and Tailwind CSS.

 ![UI Style: Modern Minimalist](https://img.shields.io/badge/UI_Style-Modern_Minimalist-indigo)
 ![Framework: Tailwind CSS](https://img.shields.io/badge/Framework-Tailwind_CSS-blue)